Selaginella kraussiana ‘Aurea’ is certainly an enigmatic plant.

 Best Substrate & Soil

-Needing a consistent supply of water, Golden Clubmoss will readily grow in a substrate that retains lots of moisture.
+As you’ve probably guessed, Golden Clubmoss will readily grow in a substrate that retains lots of moisture and drains well.

-In fact, the moisture-retentive part is far more important than anything else – it’ll happily grow on top of moss and even hardscape, provided it’s moist enough.
+In fact, it doesn’t even need to be soil – it’ll happily grow on top of moss and even hardscape, provided it’s moist enough.

 Temperature & Humidity Requirements